DebonairSM/eu-to-na-fila/CONTRIBUTING.md

 7. **Code Style** - Follow established conventions
 8. **Git Hygiene** - Clear commit messages, logical commits

+## Keep It Simple

+This codebase is deliberately kept simple for single-shop scale.
+See [docs/SCALE_DECISIONS.md](./docs/SCALE_DECISIONS.md) for rationale.

+### What We Don't Use

+- **TanStack Query** - useState + WebSocket is sufficient
+- **OpenTelemetry** - Pino logs + Sentry errors cover our needs
+- **Native Mobile Apps** - PWA on tablets provides equivalent UX

+### When Adding Features

+Ask yourself:
+1. Does this solve a problem we actually have?
+2. Is there a simpler solution?
+3. Does it add maintenance burden?
+4. Would it work at 10x scale?
+(If yes, it's probably overkill)

+**Prefer:** Boring, proven, simple solutions **Avoid:** Cutting-edge, complex, "enterprise" patterns

 ## AI-Friendly Practices

 This codebase is optimized for AI assistance: